Table of contents

 But while consumers trust other consumers more than professionals, they don’t always trust customer reviews completely.
 While 43 percent of respondents said that customer reviews are very or extremely trustworthy, 53 percent find customer reviews only somewhat trustworthy.

-So what makes a review reliable?
+What makes a review reliable?

 - 77 percent said that it was very or extremely important that a review has specific details about the products or services purchased;